obrienmikej/mikejobrien.com/README.md

 ## deploy with github-actions

-- on commit to master, new content will be deployed using github actions (details in .github/workflows/main.yaml)
+- on commit to main, new content will be deployed using github actions (details in .github/workflows/main.yaml)

 ## update github-actions hugo version